top of page

 We are also associated with the DWI-Leibniz Institute for Interactive Materials in Aachen, Germany.

 We engineer proteins, small molecules, and larger cell-like systems for fundamental biological understanding.
-Our special interest is in sensing and reconstructing intracellular biochemical organization.
+Our particular interest is in sensing and reconstructing intracellular biochemical organization.
 The biochemical organization includes concepts such as macromolecular crowding and protein self-organization.
-Questions that we look to answer are, for example, how the biochemical organization is perturbed, what are the fundamental mechanisms that allow changes in organization, and what does this mean for the cell?

 Eventually, we aim to apply both our technologies and understanding to applications as medical tools (diagnosis, drug screening).

-Our research is made possible by funding from the ERC, NWO, DFG, BMBF, and the Leibniz association
+Our research has been made possible by funding from the ERC, NWO, DFG, BMBF, and the Leibniz association

 Cover_Sensor_2_Boersma.jpg